joyal99in/joy-repo/Digital analysis for an E-commerce company/Readme.md

+THE SITUATION:
 Our client is a newly launched e-commerce retail startup that sells stuffed animal toys.

-THE SITUATION:
-CEO of an e-commerce company  is planning to secure next round of funding, and they need the analytics team’s help to tell a compelling story to investors.
+CEO of this company  is planning to secure next round of funding, and they need the analytics team’s help to tell a compelling story to investors.
 Therefore, the client wants dashboards for different stakeholders which helps in tracking business metrics and KPIs regularly, so that the